Sari95/Trustlens-MVP-ZHAW-Prototype/README.md

 # Trustlens-MVP - ZHAW-Prototype
 Trustlens is a students project from Zurich University of Applied Science, Centre for AI, Responsible AI Group.

-This MVP is designed to generate questions that support the development of trustworthy AI systems across different roles and at different stages of the lifecycle, from research to deployment.
-The prototype is based on the ALTAI (Assessment List for Trustworthy Artificial Intelligence) framework from EU.
+This MVP is based on trustworthiness guidelines from the EU and displays relevant questions for the given context (role, AI-Lifecycle-Stages, and TRL-Stages).

 ## Roles in the tool
 The tool distinguishes between three key roles that reflect different perspectives and responsibilities in the AI lifecycle.
-Each role focuses on a specific aspect of developing and maintaining trustworthy AI systems.
+Each role focuses on a specific aspect of developing and maintaining trustworthy AI systems, as defined within the context of this student project.

 ### Developer
 **Main focus: Technical implementation and data responsibility**